muratonuryildirim/muratonuryildirim/blog/DER.md

 *Shipeng Yan, Jiangwei Xie, Xuming He.* *CVPR 2021*

 **TL;DR:** DER uses a two-stage strategy for incremental learning:
-In stage one, it learns a "super-feature" representation to adapt to new classes while preserving old knowledge .
+In stage one, it learns a "super-feature" representation to adapt to new classes while preserving old knowledge.
 In stage two, it combines all features coming from different tasks and classes together on a balanced training subset and fine-tunes the classifier to mitigate the problem of class imbalance.

 To handle the task of predicting class labels for both the old and new classes, DER builds a modular deep network.